People Power Up – A Scoping Study of Renewable Energy Communities

 Project duration: September 2024 – February 2025

-One of their main campaigns is dedicated to reducing the impact of climate change.
-Almost all of Malta’s CO2 (carbon dioxide) emissions are attributable to the energy sector – in fact nearly 90% of energy in Malta still comes from fossil fuel sources.
-Energy demand is projected to increase, with gross electricity consumption increasing from around 2,500 GWh in 2018 to around 3,500 GWh by 2030.
-Investment in renewable energy, primarily rooftop photovoltaics (PV), has shifted some of that energy use to cleaner sources, from nearly 0% in 2010 to 8% of the total electricity supply in 2020, but the renewable energy transition is happening too slowly in Malta.
+Almost all of Malta’s CO₂ emissions are attributable to the energy sector – with nearly 90% of energy still coming from fossil fuels.
+Demand is rising, with gross electricity consumption projected to grow from 2,500 GWh in 2018 to 3,500 GWh by 2030.
+While investment in rooftop photovoltaics (PV) has shifted a small portion of energy to cleaner sources – growing from nearly 0% in 2010 to 8% of total electricity supply in 2020 – the renewable energy transition remains too slow to meet Malta’s climate goals.

 Friends of the Earth Malta believes in the power of community energy to increase the share of renewables in Malta and promote energy democracy!
 Thanks to this grant provided by the Malta Environment Foundation we will be able to move one step closer to our dream of setting up the first Renewable Energy Community in Malta.
 The grant will enable us to conduct research on the barriers and potential of community energy in Malta, and outline the steps for setting up an energy community in detail.